STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 The AWS Lambda part is under folder `awsmodel`.
 Detailed instruction on how to set up models on AWS is documented by README under `awsmodel`.

-The remaining parts of the code is for edge server.
+The remaining part of the code is for edge server.

 > demo picture and demo video are stored under test folder